sfwnsft/sfwnsft.github.io/README.md

 ## About

-The site serves as my online presence where I share Quick introduction, contact links, selected software projects with GitHub links, and online version of my resume with a downloadable PDF.
+The site shows my quick introduction, contact links, software projects, and my resume with a downloadable PDF.

 ## Built With